 China’s Seven Regions Explained

-What: To help organize such a large and complex country, China divides itself into seven distinct regions comprised of several provinces that share geographic and cultural proximity to each other.
+To help organize such a large and complex country, China divides itself into seven distinct regions comprised of several provinces that share geographic and cultural proximity to each other.

-Why: Understanding how China’s landscape is divided according to official governmental organizational principles can help inform your research and planning efforts for doing business in China with a Chinese company.
+Understanding how China’s landscape is divided according to official governmental organizational principles can help inform your research and planning efforts for doing business in China with a Chinese company.

 With a vast land mass (3.7 million square miles, just slightly smaller than the United States) and a staggering population of close to 1.4 billion people, China embodies a variety of geographical, cultural, and economic diversity.
 To help organize such a large and complex country, China divides itself into seven distinct regions comprised of several provinces that share geographic and cultural proximity to each other.